henmja/gs-Spacebattle/README.md

 ##Precompiled

+Download the game system from https://github.com/s111/gamesystem.

 The game packaged together with the controller.
 [All Releases](https://github.com/henmja/gs-Spacebattle/releases/tag/Releasev1)

 Unzip and the spacebattle folder can now be added to the game systems games directory.

 ##Develop

+Download the game system from https://github.com/s111/gamesystem.

 Download the repository: